AdobeDocs/adobeio-console/projects.md

 ## Personal vs enterprise projects

 Projects are a common framework within both personal and enterprise organizations.
-Projects belonging to an enterprise organization are visible to other members of the organization, whereas projects belonging to a personal organization are visible only to individual to whom the organization belongs.
+Projects belonging to an enterprise organization are visible to other members of the organization, whereas projects belonging to a personal organization are visible only to the individual to whom the organization belongs.

 Use the organization switcher to view the organizations to which you belong and easily switch between them.